brandur/sorg/content/articles/alerting.md

----
++++
-hook: A set of general guidelines to consider when designing a alerts for a production system.
-location: Leipzig (finished in San Francisco)
+hook = "A set of general guidelines to consider when designing a alerts for a production system." location = "Leipzig (finished in San Francisco)" published_at = 2015-08-18T11:28:48Z title = "Designing Alerts"
-published_at: 2015-08-18T11:28:48Z
-title: Designing Alerts
----
++++

 Adding alerts to systems has become a widespread standard practice that helps engineers keep their production systems up.
 The basic idea of such a setup is